jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.32 UnsharpMasking

-An image sharpening technique that enhances edges..
+An image sharpening technique that enhances edges.

 *Parameters*: